-The P-K SOLIS[®] series boilers are certified for operation in direct vent / sealed combustion systems, which feature combustion air intake ductwork which sources the combustion air supply from outdoors.
+The P-K SOLIS[®] series boilers are certified for operation in direct vent / sealed combustion systems, and direct exhaust which feature combustion air intake ductwork which sources the combustion air supply from outdoors.
 The flow of combustion air through this ductwork is maintained by the appliance's combustion blower.